Zafar Mahal (Mehrauli): Structure

 The palace, located at about 300 ft to the west of Ajmeri Gate of the dargah of Khwaja Kaki has an imposing gate.
 It was built in 1842 by Akbar Shah II.
 Built as a three-storied structure in red sandstone embellished with marble, it is around 50 ft wide with a gate opening called the Hathi gate (built to allow full decorated elephants with the howdah to pass through) is of 11.75 ft opening at the entrance.
 An inscription on the main arch credits building of the gate (as an entry gate to the existing Mahal) by Bahadur Shah II in the eleventh year of his accession as Emperor in 1847-48 AD.
 A broad Chhajja (cantilevered projection) built in the Mughal style is a striking feature of the arch.
 At the entrance gate, the logo has small projecting windows flanked by curved and covered Bengali domes.
 On both sides of the arch, two ornate medallions in the form of large lotuses have been provided.
 The gateway also depicts a classic tripolia or three-arch opening into the baaraadaree or 12 opening structure, which fully draws the breeze.
 In the top floor of the palace, there is multi chambered dalan (arcade room with one open side overlooking a courtyard), which has terrace on the palace side and with a view of the entrance at the other end.

 Moti Masjid, Mehrauli, built by Bahadur Shah I.

-A masjid (mosque) called the Moti Masjid (pearl mosque), built by Bahadur Shah I (d.1712), was a private mosque of the royal family, which has now been subsumed within the palace precincts.
+A mosque called the Moti Masjid (pearl mosque), built by Bahadur Shah I (d.1712), was a private mosque of the royal family, which has now been subsumed within the palace precincts.
 The mosque is a small and unique three-domed structure made of white marble.
 Its construction is also credited to Bahadur Shah.
 The austere mosque has the mihrab on the west direction of prayer but is unusually not embellished, except for little border of floral carving on the south at the top edge of a dado.

 The Chhatta Chawk or vaulted arcade design of the Lahore gate at the Red Fort in Delhi has provided the basic design that was replicated for the Zafar gate.
 It is a large covered passage (arcade) with arched apartments on either side.
 The arcade, which has rooms within its enclosures, located just after the entrance of the gate, is two directional; one runs towards south, and the other is to the east.
 The palace, situated a few steps down the arcade, is now in a dilapidated condition.
 Its restoration is limited by the inadequate documents to deduce the original construction details.
 The Archaeological Survey of India document titled "List of Mohammedan and Hindu Monuments" of March 1920 provides only sketchy details.